 “If I had ever really 'faced the facts' about myself, I never would have reached for even a zillionth of what I've managed to accomplish.”

-Bonnie Fuller (born September 8, 1956, in Toronto, Canada) is a Canadian media powerhouse, currently working as the President and Editor-In-Chief of HollywoodLife.com, which she launched as a website in Nov.
+Bonnie Fuller (born September 8, 1956, in Toronto, Canada) is a Canadian media powerhouse, currently working as the President and Editor-in-Chief of HollywoodLife.com, which she launched as a website in Nov.
 2009.
 It now has over 23 million monthly uniques and 120 million page views.
 After successfully establishing herself as the Editor-in-Chief of Canadian teen magazine Flare, Bonnie moved to New York City to become the Editor-in-Chief of YM, where she grew circulation from 700,000 to over 1.7 million.
-During her career, she has been the launch editor of American Marie Claire magazine for which she and her team earned Advertising Age’s Magazine Launch of the Year award.
+During her career, she has been the launch editor of American Marie Claire magazine for which she and her team earned Advertising Age‘s Magazine Launch of the Year award.
 Following Marie Claire, Bonnie was promoted to Editor-in-Chief of Cosmopolitan magazine, succeeding the legendary Helen Gurley Brown.
 At Cosmopolitan, she raised newsstand sales 18% in her first year, and was named Editor of the Year by Advertising Age for her redesign and modernization of the magazine.